-4.1.1 Catchment differences - "hydrogeology is the driving factor of risks and opportunities"
+4.1.1 Catchment differences - "Hydrogeology is the driving factor of risks and opportunities"

-All groups recognized spatial variability between the catchments and general consensus was that hydrogeology was the most important factor determining flood risk, drought risk, and water availability in the West Thames (Supplement 2).
-All groups were interested in the persistence, hydrological memory, and slower response of the groundwater-driven catchments upstream (e.g. the Evenlode, Thames, and
+All groups recognised spatial variability between the catchments and general consensus was that hydrogeology was the most important factor determining flood risk, drought risk and water availability in the West Thames (Supplement 2).
+All groups were interested in the persistence, hydrological memory and slower response of the groundwater-driven catchments upstream (e.g. the Evenlode, Thame and South Chilterns and Kennet) as these provided the greatest opportunity for water supply but also increased risk of local groundwater flooding and widespread fluvial flooding further downstream.
+Forecasters also highlighted the risks posed by impermeable catchments (e.g. the Cherwell and Lower Thames) that have a more flashy response